iasql/docs/docs/ECS Fargate Tutorials/prisma.md

 # IaSQL on Prisma (Javascript)

-In this tutorial we will use a script that uses [Prisma](https://www.prisma.io) to instrospect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
-The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.
+In this tutorial we will use a script that uses [Prisma](https://www.prisma.io) to instrospect the schema of an IaSQL database and deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
+The container image will be hosted as a private repository in ECR and deployed to ECS using Fargate.

 :::tip